Tutorial 2: Create an app with containers¶

 user_name

-Specifies the name of the user who will perform the tutorial.
+Specifies the name of the user who performs the tutorial.

 To grant the privileges required to create and use the Snowflake objects required by a container app, run the following commands: